Convert 150 Km To Miles

 Q: Can I convert miles to kilometers using the same principle?

 A: Yes, you can.
-Simply use the inverse of the conversion factor: 1 mile ≈ 1.60934 kilometers.
+Which means 60934 kilometers.
+Still, simply use the inverse of the conversion factor: 1 mile ≈ 1.
 Multiply the number of miles by this factor to convert to kilometers.

 Q: Why are there two different systems of measurement (metric and imperial)?